paulafortuna/IP-M_abusive_models_generalize/README.md

 For these experiments there are some needed datasets.
 These are not provided on my repository but only listed here instead:

-{| class="wikitable"
-!
-Considered class !!
+|Considered class !!
 Instances used for training !!
 Instances used for testing
 |-
 | Misogynous || 2800 || 1200
 |-